You will be prescribed mercaptopurine by a specialist cancer doctor.

 Further reading & references

-- Manufacturer's PIL, Mercaptopurine 50 mg tablets; Aspen, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Mercaptopurine 50 mg tablets; Aspen Pharma Trading Ltd, The electronic Medicines Compendium.
+Dated January 2017.

 - Manufacturer's PIL, Xaluprine® 20 mg/ml oral suspension; Nova Laboratories Ltd, The electronic Medicines Compendium.
 Dated November 2016.